Horizon fluxes of binary black holes in eccentric orbits: Leading order tidal heating

 From these expressions, it is evident the effect of eccentricity sips in through two places.
 The first one is that the enhancement factor is directly an eccentricity-dependent quantity.
 Secondly, $\xi$ depends on eccentricity and the GW frequency.
 Therefore through $\xi$ also eccentricity effects sip in.
 Note, this leading order expression is exact.
 There has been no assumption about eccentricity and $\xi$.
 The leading order has been defined as the leading order in $\xi$, however, since $\xi$ itself depends on $\xi_{\phi}$ these expressions can be expressed in a series of initial eccentricity $e_0$ and $\xi_{\phi}$ to arbitrarily high order as per the requirement.

 To estimate the impact of the eccentricity on fluxes we plot the enhancement factors in Fig. \ref{fig:enhancement}.
 In the $y-$axis enhancement factors are plotted with respect to $e_t$ in the $x-$axis.
 We find that the enhancement is the most significant for non-spinning cases.
 In the spinning case even though the enhancement is comparatively smaller, it can be $\mathcal{O}(10^3)$ and $\mathcal{O}(10^2)$ for the mass rate and angular momentum rate respectively, for high eccentricity.
 For circular cases, these functions take the value of the unit.
 However, for eccentric orbits, these factors can deviate from unit value drastically.
 Therefore a rate of change of mass and angular momentum can be significantly larger compared to a circular orbit.
 This plot explicitly demonstrates that in the leading order, the black holes lose angular momentum significantly faster when it is in an eccentric orbit.
 The same is also true for the mass of the black hole.
 The only difference is depending on the value of $\epsilon$ the black hole will either increase or decrease its mass.
 However, in both cases, the magnitude of the rate of change is significantly higher in an eccentric orbit.
+Note, in the presence of eccentricity both the flux at infinity and horizon gets enhanced.
+The horizon flux is a $2.5$PN effect.
+As a result horizon fluxes have a comparatively smaller effect in comparison to leading order flux at infinity.
+In the eccentric case, the leading order flux at infinity gets enhanced by, $\mathcal{E}_N = (1+73e_t^2/24 + 37e_t^4/96)/(1-e_t^2)^{7/2}$ \cite{Arun:2009mc}. $\mathcal{M}_{\chi}/\mathcal{E}_N$ can take the value $1,\, 1.07033,\, 3.71728,\, 33.909$ respectively for $e_t = .1,\, .5,\, .8,\, .95$.
+Therefore although the horizon flux is a higher PN effect, it gets a significantly larger enhancement compared to the leading order flux at infinity in the orbital time scale.
+It implies that the importance of horizon fluxes increases with increasing eccentricity.